-This setting is also effective when RAW images are converted to JPEG images and saved (p.42, p.101) and for JPEG images that have been saved with a different name.
+This setting is also effective when RAW images are converted to JPEG images and saved (p.42, p.99) and for JPEG images that have been saved with a different name.

+?
 The extent of the improvement in noise reduction

 The higher the JPEG image's compression rate, the more noise is reduced.
-When the compression rate is low, the effect of noise reduction is negligible.
+When the compression rate is low, the effect of noise reduction may not be noticeable.